cowboyai/cim-start/readme.md

 Deciding what goes where is something we want to determine, and not tell our programmers (including ourselves) to go look it up at [nixos.org]

-Nix does really care how you write a flake.nix other than "put them in inputs and outputs"
+Nix doesn't really care how you write a flake.nix other than "put them in inputs and outputs"

+How you `slice and dice` a flake is totally up to you.

-We are going to provide a structure for them, how do I get a pckage, how do I configure it, where do I edit things, why can't I put a hard string here, and all that sort of guidance.
+We are going to provide a structure for them, how do I get a package, how do I configure it, where do I edit things, why shouldn't I put a hard string here, *how in the heck to I access this attribute!* and all that sort of guidance.

 We aren't taking your freedom away, we want to make it much easier to *choose* your own approach and be able to make it easier to implement.